 Workshops on various topics that promote health, emotional balance and personal development are scheduled based on student need and interest.
 Managing anxiety, assertiveness training, leadership skills and meditation techniques are examples of the types of workshops that may be offered.
 Support groups for students meet regularly.
 Call DSS if you are interested in participating in a group.

-The Learning Disabilities Specialist can assist students with learning-based disabilities to negotiate their coursework.
 Individual and group workshops for improving study skills and test-taking are available upon request.
-The Learning Disabilities Specialist is available for referral for diagnostic testing and educational programming, to meet accommodation needs and to provide in-service training to the University community.
+The staff is available for referral for diagnostic testing and educational programming, to meet accommodation needs and to provide in-service training to the University community.

 Students registered with DSS are entitled to Priority Registration beginning with their second semester at Stony Brook.
 Priority Registration allows registered students with disabilities to consider their specific disability needs with regard to the scheduling of classes.
 Priority Registration dates and information are available through SOLAR enrollment appointments.
 (Typically early November and April.)